 - Installation of control lines converting this notification system into a permission system by preventing any airline from issuing a boarding pass or allowing a passenger to board unless and until it receives an individualized, per-passenger, per-flight “Boarding Pass Printing Result” (BPPR) message.

 - Rules for admissibility to the US that overtly discriminate against citizens (including dual citizens) of, and previous visitors to, specified Muslim-majority countries, which were signed into law by President Obama on December 18, 2015.
+These build on earlier written TSA policies dating going back to 2008 that explicitly discriminate against travelers on the basis of citizenship of these countries.

 - “Carrier sanctions” that fine airlines or other common carriers that transport people who are subsequently denied admission to the US.
 (More on these below.)